What exactly is a Hoya?

 The MyAccess website is the main system used by students and faculty to view and update student records.
 It is the system which students use to locate their classes and register.
 It is also the system faculty use to record final grades.
 You should work with your departments to make sure you are properly linked to the courses you are teaching in MyAccess.

-The Georgetown Office of Fellowships, Awards, and Resources (GOFAR) assists undergraduates pursuing academic excellence in individual ways that supplement course curricula and requirements.
-It serves two principal functions: overseeing the Carroll Fellows, and identifying, recruiting, and mentoring students and alumni applying for competitive, national and international fellowships and scholarships.
+The Georgetown Office of Fellowships, Awards, and Resources (GOFAR) assists undergraduates in pursuing academic excellence in individual ways that supplement course curricula and requirements.
+It serves two principal functions: overseeing the Carroll Fellows, and identifying, recruiting, and mentoring students and alumni applying for competitive, national, and international fellowships and scholarships.

 Faculty members are instrumental to GOFAR’s work, primarily through recommending outstanding students to GOFAR, and by serving on fellowship selection committees and mock interview panels.
 If you are interested in service opportunities available through GOFAR, please email email@example.com to be added to the faculty roster.

 Faculty may occasionally notice that a student appears to be dealing with issues that are causing her or him distress.
-The Georgetown guide Recognizing Students in Distress provides guidance on how to identify and provide assistance to students in distress.
-It gives examples of indicators of distress, directions on next steps, information on student rights to privacy and confidentiality laws, and information on campus resources.
-In addition, Georgetown has established a peer to peer chatline – Project Lighthouse - to which you may refer students.
-It provides an anonymous chat option with trained peer supporters between the hours of 7 PM - 1 AM daily.
+The Georgetown guide Recognizing and Helping Students in Distress provides guidance on how to identify and provide assistance to students in distress.
+It gives examples of indicators of distress, directions on next steps, information on student rights to privacy and confidentiality laws, and information on on-campus resources.
+In addition, Georgetown has established a peer-to-peer chatline called Project Lighthouse to which you may refer students during the academic years (available at http://www.projectlighthousegu.com/ ).
+It provides an anonymous chat option with trained peer supporters between the hours of 7 PM – 1 AM daily.
 Students can safely and confidentially discuss with peer supporters a wide range of personal struggles, from loneliness and academic stress to mental health struggles and crises, and learn about campus resources available to help them.

 Georgetown University prohibits sexual misconduct, including sexual harassment, sexual assault, domestic violence, dating violence, and stalking.